mcastling/mcastling.github.io/NUItutorials/flex-container.md

 // Create flex items and add them to the flex container View item1 = new View();
-item1.AlignSelf = 2; // Align item1 at the center of the container
+item1.AlignSelf = FlexContainer.Alignment.AlignCenter; // Align item1 at the center of the container
-flexContainer.Add( item1 );
+flexContainer.Add(item1);

 View item2 = new View();
 flexContainer.Add( item2 ); // item2 is aligned at the beginning of the container

 View item3 = new View();
-item3.AlignSelf = 3 ); // Align item3 at the bottom of the container
+item3.AlignSelf = FlexContainer.Alignment.AlignFlexEnd); // Align item3 at the bottom of the container
 flexContainer.Add( item3 );

 View item4 = new View();